codingMustache/codingMustache/README.md

 ## Daily Trivia

-What was the name of the security vulnerability found in Bash in 2014?
+According to the International System of Units, how many bytes are in a kilobyte of RAM?
- 1. Shellshock
+ 1. 512
- 2. Heartbleed
+ 2. 1024
- 3. Bashbug
+ 3. 500
- 4. Stagefright
+ 4. 1000

 <details>
   <summary>Answer</summary>
-  Shellshock
+  1000
 </details>